 What are the options for returning my mail-in or absentee ballot?

-If you request a mail-in ballot for the 2020 General Election you have four main options for voting.
+If you request a mail-in ballot for the 2021 Primary Election you have four main options for voting.
 They are:

 - Put the mail-in ballot in a designated secure ballot drop box.
 Ballots must be returned to a drop box by 8pm on Tuesday, November 3, 2020.